NicMcPhee/Iteration-4-The-Goonies/README.md

 ## to anyone who is using this as a code-base, or borrowing code...

 ### please read the PROBLEMS.md before anything.
-This document explains potential problems you may run into using Toon-Squad's code.
+This document explains potential problems you may run into using the Goonies' code.

 ### Thanks,
 ### *~The Management*